saeyslab/VIB_Hackathon_June_2024/paper.md

 - PASTE (align and integrate ST data from multiple adjacent tissue sections) https://www.nature.com/articles/s41592-022-01459-6
 - SpaceFlow (embedding is continuous both in space and time, Deep Graph Infomax (DGI) framework with spatial regularization, https://doi.org/10.1038/s41467-022-31739-w)

-#### Vertical
+##### Vertical
-merges data from different omics within the same set of samples (matched integration) Anchor - cell
+Merges data from different omics within the same set of samples (matched integration), using cell as an anchor.
 Examples:
 - archr (https://doi.org/10.1038/s41588-021-00790-6, https://doi.org/10.1073/pnas.211002511)
 - MaxFuse (fuzzy smoothed embedding for weaky-linked modalities, proteomics, transcriptomics and epigenomics at single-cell resolution on the same tissue section https://doi.org/10.1038/s41587-023-01935-0)
 - MultiMAP (nonlinear manifold learning algorithm that recovers a single manifold on which several datasets reside and then projects the data into a single low-dimensional space so as to preserve the manifold structure, https://doi.org/10.1186/s13059-021-02565-y)
 - Seurat5

-#### Diagonal
+##### Diagonal
 Different cells/consecutive slides/different studies (unmatched integration)
 Examples:

 - SpatialGlue (https://doi.org/10.1101/2023.04.26.538404)
     - graph neural network with dual-attention mechanism
     - 2 separate graphs to encode data into common embedding space: a spatial proximity graph and a feature graph
-    - Spatial-epigenome-transcriptome, Stereo-CITE-seq, SPOTS, and 10x Visium (to be continued)
-    - python script and a set of jupyter notebooks with examples
-    - need all data in adata .h5ad format (using scanpy)
-    - calling R from Python
 - MEFISTO (https://doi.org/10.1038/s41592-021-01343-9)
     - factor analysis + flexible non-parametric framework of Gaussian processes
     - spatio-temporally informed dimensionality reduction, interpolation, and separation of smooth from non-smooth patterns of variation.
     - different omics, multiple sets of samples (different experimental conditions, species or individuals)
     - each sample is characterized by "view", "group", and by a continuous covariate such as a one-dimensional temporal or two-dimensional spatial coordinate
-    - no examples of real spatial multi-omics integration
-    - integrated into the MOFA framework (in R)
 - SLAT (https://doi.org/10.1038/s41467-023-43105-5)
-    - aligning heterogenous spatial data across distinct technologies and modalities (is it so?)
+    - aligning heterogenous spatial data across distinct technologies and modalities
-    - single-cell spatial datasets
     - graph adversarial matching
-    - benchmarked on 10× Visium, MERFISH, and Stereo-seq
 - Cross-modality mapping using image varifolds  https://doi.org/10.1038/s41467-024-47883-4

-For additional info see suppl file table1
+Additional details on this methods are summarized in supplementary file Table 1.
 General issue: gene-based, challenges with proteomics (and even more issues with metabolomics).
-Direct comparison of the tools is not possible due to different tasks and working principles.
+Direct comparison of these tools is not possible due to different tasks and working principles.

 ### _In silico_ datasets generation

-Experimental design planning; sampling strategy; statistics; tools benchmarking
+Due to the limited number of available spatial datasets and their complexity, the tools for _in silico_ generation of artificial spatial datasets are becoming more popular.
+Such tools may be useful for experimental design planning, selecting sampling strategy to get reliable statistics, and for benchmarking of new tools.
+Unfortunately, some of the current solutions cause serious technical issues during installation and running.
+Here we list 3 existing tools for dataset generation:

 - https://www.nature.com/articles/s41592-023-01766-6
     - tissue scaffold: random-circle-packing algorithm to generate a planar graph
     - attributes on nodes represent cell type assignments
     - the labeling is based on two data-driven parameters (prior knowledge) for a  tissue type: the proportions of the k unique cell types, and the pairwise probabilities of each possible cell type pair being adjacent (a k × k matrix)
     - by changing these 2 params one should be able to obtain simulations for different tissues and technologies
-    - !
-Quite buggy in installation & running
+    - we faced some technical issues while using this tool
 - scDesign3 https://www.nature.com/articles/s41587-023-01772-1
 - SRTsim (transcriptomics only) https://doi.org/10.1186/s13059-023-02879-z